Ordisoftware/Hebrew-Calendar/README.md

 - Improve weekly parashah description box to have a screenshot button.
 - Improve food notice with details.

+#### In progress - Version 9.31

+- Use a dedicated folder in application's document folder for exports and imports settings, themes and bookmarks.

 #### 2022.08.05 - Version 9.30

 - Add menu items in Tools to take a screenshot of the window or the current view.